kevinvincent/ha-wyzesense/README.md

   - platform: wyzesense
     device: "/dev/hidraw0"
 ```
 Most likely your device will be mounted to `/dev/hidraw0`.
 You can confirm the hidraw name of the device by running `dmesg | grep hidraw` to find out what hidraw number the bridge grabbed.
-Be aware that sometimes on restarts the hidraw device will change.
-You can permanently fix the name (ex. in order to passthrough in Docker) by following the simple steps in [this issue](https://github.com/kevinvincent/ha-wyzesense/issues/66)
+Be aware that sometimes on restarts the hidraw device number will change.
+You can permanently fix the name (ex. as '/dev/wyzesense' in order to passthrough in Docker) by following the simple steps in [this comment](https://github.com/kevinvincent/ha-wyzesense/issues/66#issuecomment-569470754)

 ### Set initial states for sensors